DanOlner/pointsOfInterestProcessing/README.md

 The first - by far the largest number in the data - are all supplied by the British Wind Energy Association (from the `Provenance' field).
 The latter two come from Ordnance Survey.

+[turbineSummary.csv](https://github.com/DanOlner/pointsOfInterestProcessing/blob/master/turbineSummary.csv) groups the turbine-only file by name, showing the windfarms in order of size.

+[checkEnergyProductionOther.png](https://github.com/DanOlner/pointsOfInterestProcessing/blob/master/checkEnergyProductionOther.png) is a very large-output map just for checking the names/locations of 'other' energy production category POIs, for checking visually whether they're relevant.
+(Those names can also be checked in the CSV output from the code itself but that'll be in the secureFolder).